ralphilius/sheetson-docs/docs/manage-data/create-rows.md

 </div>

 !!! important "Note"
     Please prepare the same data as above in a new (or existing) spreadsheet.
 You will need to use your Spreadsheet ID as descibed in [Getting Started](/getting-started) in example codes.
+Also, please make sure you don't include the curly braces "{" and "}" around YOUR_API_KEY and YOUR_SPREADSHEET_ID.
+Finally, please be aware that you might need to use https instead.

 ## Add a row